 Another voice.
 This one also strangely familiar.
 “Let us give her some incentive.”

 Oliver heard the sound of feet crunching on sand coming close to him.
 A sharp pain bloomed in his side and he jerked sideways, letting out an involuntary shout.
 Oliver’s eyes popped open and he found himself looking at Diana.

 She was sitting with her back against the wall, her feet bound with white plastic zip ties, her arms pulled behind her.
 He assumed that they were bound as well.
-The side of her head was bloodied and the blush of a bruise was already developing just below her hairline, but she didn’t appear to have been severely injured.
+The side of her head was bloodied, but she didn’t appear to have been severely injured.